Skip to content

 Playbooks

 A Playbook is a named mode of operation — the situated plan the agent follows in a given kind of moment (greeting, scheduling, product questions, …).
-Every agent has exactly one Default Playbook (isDefault: true) and at most one outbound Playbook (isOutbound: true, the outreach opener); the runtime switches between Playbooks mid-conversation via the switch_playbook tool.
+Every agent has exactly one Default Playbook (isDefault: true) and at most one outreach default (isOutbound: true — the Playbook an outreach conversation starts in when the send doesn't pick one); the runtime switches between Playbooks mid-conversation (on generic via the switch_playbook tool; on v2 by a router decision recorded in the turn record).
 The agent decides when to leave a Playbook from the when-to-use of the others — there is no authored exit field.
 See Playbooks in the framework overview.
+On the v2 runtime a Playbook additionally declares the capabilities it draws on (uses) and may carry a deterministic path (flow); both are documented below.

 interface AgentPlaybook {